thegreatkeej/Estimator_Project/README.md

 	•	Size of vendor (is it a big or small company?)

+	•	Query for vendors within a 50 mile radius

 3. Next I kept the price column and label encoded: material description, vendor, date, day of week, region, and target price to create a new data frame.
 I ran a correlation matrix and saw some connections. ![Alt text](https://github.com/thegreatkeej/Estimator_Project/blob/kijahre/images/Picture27.png)

 4. With the data encoded, I dropped “about average” to define a target of either “low price” or “high price”.
 With this done, I was able to separate my data into features (X) and target (y).